Viphada Jatuyosporn

 Viphada Jatuyosporn (วิภาดา จตุยศพร; RTGS: Wiphada Chatuyotsaphon; born 8 October 1957) is a Thai voice actress.

+Career

-Throughout her life, she has been affiliated with Channel 9 (MCOT HD); she is also affiliated with TIGA, and Dream Express (DEX), where she has worked on numerous of Thai dubbed anime.
-Before started voice acting, she was worked as copywriter and newsreader in the 1980s, she also worked as director and TV producer for Channel 9.
-Viphada's first major role was Thai dubbed version of Usagi Tsukino in Sailor Moon aired on Channel 9 in the 1990s.
-Some of her major roles include Ran Mouri, Ai Haibara, Miwako Sato in Detective Conan series, Nami in One Piece series, Ryoma Echizen in The Prince of Tennis series and Kagome Higurashi in InuYasha.
+Throughout her life, she has been affiliated with Channel 9 (MCOT HD), as well as with TIGA and Dream Express (DEX), where she has worked on numerous Thai-dubbed anime.
+Before she started voice acting, Viphada worked as a copywriter and newsreader in the 1980s.
+She also worked as director and TV producer for Channel 9.
+Viphada's first major role was as the Thai-dubbed version of Usagi Tsukino in Sailor Moon, which aired on Channel 9 in the 1990s.
+Some of her major roles include Ran Mouri, Ai Haibara, and Miwako Sato in the Detective Conan series, Nami in the One Piece series, Ryoma Echizen in The Prince of Tennis series, and Kagome Higurashi in InuYasha.